Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-Enjoy a hearty breakfast this morning, then take a short ride to Assisi—one of the most beautiful cities in Italy, if not the most.
-The birthplace of Saint Francis, founder of the Franciscan Order and Italy’s patron saint, as well as of Santa Chiara, one of his earliest followers, Assisi is a UNESCO World Heritage site.
-Guided by our local expert, Maura, you’ll walk along cobbled alleyways and picturesque squares, learning about Francis’s life and exploring key city landmarks.
-Among these is the Basilica of San Francesco, renowned for its paintings by Cimabue and Giotto, along with other artworks and lesser-known highlights such as the ancient Roman arena.
+Enjoy a hearty breakfast this morning, then set out on a short ride flanked by olive groves to Assisiarguably one of the most beautiful cities in Italy.
+The birthplace of Saint Francis, founder of the Franciscan Order and Italy’s patron saint, as well as Saint Clare (Santa Chiara), one of his earliest followers, Assisi is a designated UNESCO World Heritage Site.

-Afterward, return to Spello, where you may choose to relax by the hotel pool or hop back on your bike to ride along the flanks of Monte Subasio and take in the beautiful countryside.
+Afterward, return to Spello, where you might relax by the hotel pool or opt for a longer cycling route along the flanks of Monte Subasio to take in the stunning countryside.

 Lunch and dinner are on your own today.
 In Spello, you’ll find plenty of cozy restaurants serving delightful Umbrian specialties.